selwynpolit/d9book/book/config.md

 ![views](https://api.visitor.plantree.me/visitor-badge/pv?label=views&color=informational&namespace=d9book&key=config.md)

 ## Overview
 Config is stored in yml files so it can be checked into git.
-It is loaded into the config table of the database for performance.
+It is stored in the `config` table of the database for performance.
 Use `drush config-import` (or `drush cim`) for this purpose.
 Config includes database table definitions, views definitions and lots more.
 You can even use config to store a little setting indicating your site is in a `test` mode which can trigger displaying some useful information that only you can see.

 Config files should be stored in a non-web accessible directory and specified in `settings.php` or `settings.local.php` like: